This course was previously known as the City & Guilds 2394.

 Assessment methods for the 2391-50 course include a short-written examination, an open book online multi-choice exam consisting of 40 questions and a practical assessment on a simulated installation and visual inspection.

-Current course examination centres (offered by XS Training) are – Bradford, Bristol, Bury St Edmunds, Harlow, Hull, Nottingham, Warrington, Waterlooville (Portsmouth), and East London.
+Current course examination centres (offered by XS Training) are – Bradford, Bristol, Bury St Edmunds, Harlow, Hull, Nottingham, Warrington and Waterlooville (Portsmouth).

 C&G 2391-50 Course Suitability